jabooth/chktex-js/README.md

 =========

-This is a lightly modified version of ChkTeX 1.7.6 that has been adapted to work inside a node environment with [Emscripten](https://github.com/kripken/emscripten).
+This is a lightly modified version of ChkTeX 1.7.6 that has been adapted to work inside a Node JS environment with [Emscripten](https://github.com/kripken/emscripten).

-Building this code produces a single `chktex.js` module that is around `370kb` (`98kb` compressed) that can be used interchangably with `chktex` binaries.
+Building this code produces a single `chktex.js` Node module that is around `457kb` (`111kb` compressed) that can be used interchangeably with `chktex` binaries.
 By that I mean:
 ```
-> node ./chktex.js -a -flag -or -two ./some/tex/file.tex
+> ./chktex.js -a -flag -or -two ./some/tex/file.tex
 ```
 should perform identically to:
 ```